 WordPress vs Web.com: Security

 Website security is one of the most important issues one must consider when creating a website.
 In recent years, cyber crimes have increased exponentially.
-With ransomeware, malware, bot intrusion, and denial of service attacks (DDoS) rampart, you’re setting yourself up for major problems if your site and customers aren’t protected.
+With ransomware, malware, bot intrusion, and denial of service attacks (DDoS) rampart, you’re setting yourself up for major problems if your site and customers aren’t protected.
 Thankfully, both WordPress and Web.com are capable of fending off such attacks.

 As previously mentioned, WordPress is highly customizable.
 And depending on your themes and plugins, your website can be vulnerable to security threats.
 That’s why it is important to understand WordPress security beforehand.
-There are a number of free security plugins available to WordPress users that help protect their website.
+There are several free security plugins available to WordPress users that help protect their websites.
 Plugins such as WordFence and Sucuri are good options.
 Plus, all hosting providers offer security features that help to protect WordPress sites.
 Some hosts, such as Divi Hosting by Cloudways, offer bot protection, a dedicated firewall, SSL certificates, and malware protection in their hosting plans.
 In addition to that, most WordPress hosting providers have bumped up their TLS security by making versions 1.2 and 1.3 standard practice.

 Web.com Security Options

 Web.com gives its customers an SSL certificate with every plan.
-Unlike WordPress, Web.com doesn’t offer free security plugins that you can add on to your website.
+Unlike WordPress, Web.com doesn’t offer free security plugins that you can add to your website.
 If you require additional security, and most people will, you’ll need to upgrade your Web.com plan with their security add-on service.
 For $4.99 per month, Web.com will scan your site for any problems that may arise.
 Additionally, users will give their customers peace of mind with identity theft protection, and a built-in VPN client.
-Plus, there are product updates and training resources available to help you get the most of your security package.
+Plus, there are product updates and training resources available to help you get the most out of your security package.